-The AMWUA Board is requested to discuss this media partnership opportunity.

-The AMWUA Management Board recommends using no more than \$85,000 from the reserve fund for this year-long media partnership with KTAR.
+The AMWUA Management Board is requested to discuss this media partnership opportunity.
+It is also requested that the Management Board recommend to the AMWUA Board of Directors to use up to \$85,000 from the reserve fund for this year-long media partnership with KTAR.